 A longitudinal study of lottery winners (Brickman et al.) who won between £50 thousand and £1million showed them to experience less pleasure in everyday life and, after the initial high, their happiness plummets rapidly.

 In one experiment, a group of students were given money to spend on themselves and another group to spend on someone else (prosocial spending).
-Measures of happiness were taken before and at intervals after they had spent the cash.
+Measures of happiness were taken before their shopping spree and at intervals after they had spent the cash.
 This type of experiment has been replicated to consistently show that buying things for yourself creates an initial happiness spike followed by a rapid fall.
-Whereas, spending money on someone else produces a modest happiness high which continues for days.
+Whereas, spending money on someone else produces a significant ‘happiness high’ which continues for days.